httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Since the description contains an array of key/value pairs, we use a List to represent them, with the token for each member of the array used to identify it in the "descriptions" member of the Example-Thing dictionary header.

-When specifying more than one field, it's important to remember to describe what a processor's behaviour should be when one of the fields is missing.
+When specifying more than one field, it's important to remember to describe what a processor's behavior should be when one of the fields is missing.

 If you need to fit arbitrarily complex data into a field value, Structured Fields is probably a poor fit for your use case.